La Borinqueña (graphic novel): Identity

 Identity is a prominent theme throughout the text.
 It is explicitly addressed through Marisol's physical, geographical, and her political identity.
-As an Afro-Puerto Rican, she belongs to two different racial groups and has a hybrid identity, so she has to learn how to embrace both parts of her even though she may face issues, such as colorism.
+As an Afro-Puerto Rican, she belongs to two different racial groups and has a hybrid identity, and has to learn how to embrace both parts of her identity.

 Additionally, her identity as a New Yorker is extremely important to the plot of the story.
 Historically, New York has been the center of revolution and change for Puerto Rico, so having a character with this identity refers to this history.
 The implications of having a character who is both Puerto Rican and from New York is that it acknowledges and pays homage to the individuals that were exiled to New York after the Lares Rebellion.

 Marisol's adoption of the flag that was created during El Grito de Lares gives her a new identity amongst her people.
 After seeing Marisol dressed in the colors of the Puerto Rican flag, people are filled with nationalism and begin singing both reminded renditions of La Borinqueña, Puerto Rico's National Anthem.
 This is how she is given the name, La Borinqueña, which gives her political significance.
 She is now a political symbol of decolonization, rebellion, and pride.

 Nationalism

-In this story, there are clear references to the Puerto Rican flag and the National Anthem which are both important symbols of the Puerto Rican nationalism.
-Because of this nationalism, that Marisol is uplifted as a superhero by her community.
-This is significant because the Puerto Rican Flag was not always accepted.
-There have been many attempts to degrade this symbol decrease the pride by restraining any acts of nationalism.
-The Puerto Rican people's embracement of Marisol, who wears the Puerto Rican flag as her superhero costume, shows that this symbol is still significant to the people despite all of the efforts to restrain their acts of nationalism.
-Although this flag has a long and controversial history, the flag has become part of Puerto Rico's ethnic identity.
+In this story, there are clear references to the Puerto Rican flag and the national anthem, which are both important symbols of the Puerto Rican nationalism.

-Strength and perseverance

-This comic alludes to several key events from Puerto Rico's past such as the Indigenous Rebellion and Colonialism.
-In addition, it acknowledges Puerto Rico's constant struggles with various environmental issues and the Debt Crisis.
-By depicting these events, Edgardo Miranda-Rodriguez shows the resiliency of the Puerto Rican people who have persevered through many devastating events.